gleam-lang/website/_posts/2024-11-18-context-aware-compilation.md

 ## Optional dependencies are now optional

-Gleam uses Hex, the package managers for the BEAM ecosystem.
+Gleam uses Hex, the package manager for the BEAM ecosystem.
 It has a concept of optional packages, allowing a package to specify a version constraint on another package without causing it to be added to the dependency graph.
 This constraint is only used if a third package also depends on that package.
-This isn't very useful in Gleam, but Elixir commonly makes use of via its compile time metaprogramming system.
+This isn't very useful in Gleam, but Elixir commonly makes use of it via its compile time metaprogramming system.

 Until now the Gleam build tool would treat these optional dependencies as